Kuldeep-Bhurani/kuldeep_phase2/picoctf/forensics/forensics.md

 - I wasn't able to discern what type of encoding this is so, I took a hint and that was `how did pictures from moon landing get sent to Earth?` and when I googled this I got the answer to be `SSTV Telecast` (Slow-Scan Television Telecast)

-- Next I used an online decoder to decode the SSTV signal and got an image
+- Next I used an online decoder to decode the SSTV signal and got an image which has the flag in it

 ![sstv out](./m00nwalk/sstv.png "sstv out")